nikic/nikic.github.com/_posts/2012-01-09-Disproving-the-Single-Quotes-Performance-Myth.markdown

 quotes and that string interpolation is much slower than string concatenation.
 Most of them advise to use single quotes and concatenation to improve the performance of your application.

-Let's be clear here: ***BULLSHIT.*** Really.
+Let's be clear here: **BULLSHIT.**

-First of, I hold the opinion that microoptimization like that is just pointless in itself.
+First of all, I hold the opinion that microoptimization like that is just pointless.
 I doubt that string parsing performance is the bottleneck of even a single PHP application out there.
 [This comment][7] nails it pretty well: "And, on top of that, by using less pixels, you reduce greenhouse emissions."
 I think that everybody will agree that using single quotes won't save any significant greenhouse emissions.
 Still everybody seems to believe that it saves significant